rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

     cp configuration/configuration_TEMPLATE.yml configuration/configuration.yml
     ```

 5. Edit the new file `configuration.yml` and add the non-root username and password on the control node.
-If you aren't familiar with a different linux editor, use nano to edit the file with:
+If you aren't familiar with a different linux editor, use nano to edit the file:

     ```bash
     cd ~/ryo-projects/ryo-control-node